lee-joanne/rageit/README.md

 ### Manual Testing

 The project has been tested heavily via manual testing.
 The website has been tested using Google DevTools > Inspect, with all of the different devices listed.
 All pages are responsive to all listed devices, even the Galaxy Fold!
 The website has been tested on MacBook 2022, MacBook 2020, iMac 2019, iPhone 13 Mini, iPhone 11, iPad Pro, OnePlus, and ASUS ROG.
 Multiple friends have tested out this website, raging about their own personal issues.
 I tested this out myself by creating many different accounts, making many posts, reacting to my posts, unreacting, ensuring that all respective messages are shown when unraged/raged/commented/comment deleted.
 I have created and deleted many posts and many comments to ensure everything is deleted properly.
-I made posts and comments with very long string of text to ensure that all characters and text will remain within the container.
+I made posts and comments with very long strings of text to ensure that all characters and text will remain within the container.
 I have tried tampering with the url to access edit_post and delete_post of a post made by a different author under a different user name and successfully reached the error page (however, this feature is not available for deleting comments).
 I have tried uploading a non jpeg/jpg/png file to create_post and edit_post and successfully tested the JavaScript message to show up.
-Lots of testing has been done to ensure the website works properley, and the code have been validated through respective validators.
+Lots of testing has been done to ensure the website works properly, and the code has been validated through respective validators.

 ### Bugs